verificarlo/verificarlo/README.md

 ### Cancellation Backend (libinterflop_cancellation.so)

 The Cancellation backend implements an automatic cancellation detector at runtime.
-It is founded on bitwise operations to detect cancellation faster than in other backend.
+It is founded on difference in exponents to detect cancellation faster than in other backend.
 If a cancellation is detected then the backend applies noise on the cancelled part with the model of noise from the MCA backend.
 The backend additional cost of runtime time is constant and predetermined for each operation performed.

 ```
 Info [verificarlo]: loaded backend libinterflop_cancellation.so